How do MTQs deal with narrative answers?

 Will formula sheets and maths tables continue to be provided with the exam?

 The formula sheet and maths tables will continue to be provided with each exam.
-In paper-based exams these will continue to be given as part of the exam booklet.

 In the CBE, these will be available on line as part of the exam and no hard copies will be separately handed out.
 Candidates simply have to click on the symbol as shown here.